zuloo/gists/README.md

 Configure
 ---------

-Copy the gists.rc file to ~/.gists.rc and edit your github username and password.
+Copy the gistsrc file to ~/.gistsrc and edit your github username and password.
 You can live without this config file using always the '-u (--user)' argument every time you perform an action, and '-s (--secret)' argument every time you perform an action that needs authentication.